benjamincrozat/content/posts/alpine-js.md

 </html>
 ```

 (The URL in the `src` attribute redirects to the latest version of Alpine.js.
-For better performances, use the final destination instead.)
+For better performance, use the final destination instead.)

 Same thing for plugins. **Make sure they come before Alpine.js**, though.